 Don’t get angry or disappointed at yourself (which I have felt before) if these other methods don’t work and you do need a dose.

-Melatonin is deemed safe and even effective in helping not only those with insomnia and jet-lag, but also night shift workers like us messing around with our circadian rhythm or body clock. (sourceOpens in a new tab.)
+Melatonin is deemed safe and even effective in helping not only those with insomnia and jet-lag, but also night shift workers like us messing around with our circadian rhythm or body clock. (source)

 “…Although melatonin can help night workers obtain more sleep during the day, they are still likely to face difficulties working at night because of circadian rhythm misalignment.”

-(Journal of Sleep Research)Opens in a new tab.
+(Journal of Sleep Research)

 The thing to remember here is I always get into bed after a night shift with the positive thought I am going to fall to sleep naturally.